Chart Color Schemes

 Casino is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Casino's residential structure, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.8% houses and 13.2% other dwellings.
-Home ownership in Casino was at 39.0%, with mortgaged dwellings at 30.6% and rented dwellings at 30.4%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,452.
-The median weekly rent in Casino was $280, compared to Non-Metro NSW's $300.
-Nationally, Casino's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Casino's dwelling structures, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Non-Metro NSW's structure of 86.8% houses and 13.2% other dwellings.
+Home ownership in Casino was at 39.0%, with the rest being mortgaged (30.6%) or rented (30.4%).
+The median monthly mortgage repayment in Casino was $1,300, lower than Non-Metro NSW's average of $1,452.
+The median weekly rent figure in Casino was $280, compared to Non-Metro NSW's $300.
+Nationally, Casino's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing